camwestwood/xapi/recipes/vle/uxapi/vle-quiz-completed-input.md

 ## OBJECT_ID
 ### Description
-An identifier for the forum post.
+An identifier for the quiz.

 ### Valid Values
 Any